crux-bphc/chronofactorem-rewrite/README.md

 **NOTE:** Before contributing changes, we recommend you read the [Contributing Guide](./CONTRIBUTING.md)

+**NOTE:** ⚠️ If you have a development environment with latest commit at or before c288045, please read the [dev section](#dev) carefully.
+Old development environments are now broken.

 ## Steps for setup:

-1. Install [nvm](https://github.com/nvm-sh/nvm), and install Node v18.16.0 LTS using `nvm install v18.16.0`.
+1. Install [nvm](https://github.com/nvm-sh/nvm), and install Node v20.10.0 LTS using `nvm install v20.10.0`.
 If you're using a different node version manager, do the equivalent.
-2. Activate Node v18.16.0 using `nvm use v18.16.0`
+2. Activate Node v20.10.0 using `nvm use v20.10.0`
 3. Install pnpm, using `npm i -g pnpm`
-4. Install the packages in this repo by running `pnpm i` in the root of this repository.
+4. Install the packages in this repo by running `pnpm i` in the both the `backend` and `frontend` folders of this repository.

 Check [.env.example](./.env.example) for an example env file.
 It can be arbitrary, though we recommend using: